Dr. Glen E. Newton, Roseville Big Band

 Bob Lancette recognized that although instrumental music is an important part of the big band tradition, songs that have well-known lyrics connect with the audience better if there is a vocalist.
 On Independence Day 1984, Kathy Olsen, the sister of the Roseville Community Band’s principal clarinetist Bob Olsen, became the band’s first vocalist, singing “South of the Border” (“ai-yi-yi-yi”) with the Roseville Big Band.
 The band’s first male vocalist was Glen Newton, who stepped forward from the trumpet section to sing “Minnie the Moocher” at several Commemorative Air Force dances.
 The vocal soloist tradition gained momentum in 1990, when Mary Lou (Christianson) Peterman became the band’s first long-term vocalist.
 It started when the band was playing for the spring hangar dance and one of the colonels in the Confederate Air Force approached director Glen Newton to inquire, “My niece has sung professionally in Hawaii; could she sing something with the band?”
 Mary Lou sang “When the Saints Go Marching In” with us and became a regular performer on our concerts.

 We also met tenor Kirk Lindberg (who built his own airplane and keeps it in a hangar at Fleming Field) through the Confederate Air Force dances.
-More than three dozen other vocalists-from new high school grads to seasoned performers-have performed as guest artists with the band.
+More than three dozen other vocalists, from new high school grads to seasoned performers, have performed as guest artists with the band.

 St. Michael’s Lutheran Church in Roseville | Edina’s Edinborough Park |